 – Clay Shirky

 Journalists and independent media-makers will continue to be some of society’s most important truth tellers.
 However, the organizations that have supported them over the past century are reconciling their historical role with the online media landscape.
-This report focuses on how to navigate this profound transition.
+The Big Thaw focuses on how to navigate this profound transition.

 In 2008-09 The Media Consortium (TMC), a network of 45 of the country’s leading independent media organizations, conducted a Game Changer Strategy Project.
 Its goal was to enable TMC and its members to make bold moves that increase their impact and influence—and reach five times its current collective audience within the next five years.
 A proxy for TMC’s collective online reach as of June 2009 was 17 million monthly website visits.